SteveShaffer/math-practice/README.md

 - Ability to practice a specific operand (e.g. 3 times tables but 3 as either the first or second digit)
 - Branding
 - Memorable domain
+- Graphs!
+- Leaderboards!

+## Bugs

+- You can type math operators like +/- in the answer box